pseusys/SeasideVPN/README.md

 **Connection certificate** for all the nodes have common structure:

+- **nodetype**: type of node the certificate describes.
 - **address**: (IP or domain name) where the node HTTP server is hosted.
 - **netport**: port number where the node HTTP server is hosted.
-- **nautichart**: endpoint name, sending a request to this endpoint will return all the info required to use this node.
+- **anchor**: endpoint name, sending a request to this endpoint will initiate login sequence.
 - **public**: `XChaCha20-Poly1305` key (hex string), 32 bytes long.
 - **payload**: string for user type determination and **public** encryption checking.